Margaret Qualley: 2019–present: Breakthrough and expansion

 In 2019, Qualley starred in the Netflix science-fiction film IO.
-Also in 2019, Qualley portrayed the role of Mary Dalton in Rashid Johnson's HBO adaption of Native Son.
-She portrayed actress and dancer Ann Reinking in the FX miniseries Fosse/Verdon, for which she received nominations for a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie and a Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries.
+Also in 2019, she played Mary Dalton in Rashid Johnson's HBO adaptation of Native Son.
+She portrayed actress and dancer Ann Reinking in the FX miniseries Fosse/Verdon, for which she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie and a Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries.
 She appeared in Quentin Tarantino's period comedy-drama film Once Upon a Time in Hollywood (2019), playing a member of the Manson Family named Pussycat.
-For the film, Qualley and the rest of the cast were nominated for a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+The film's cast was nominated for a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

-She also starred in Seberg (2019) opposite Kristen Stewart and Jack O'Connell. directed by Benedict Andrews.
-On May 29, 2019, it was revealed that Qualley would be playing Mama in Hideo Kojima's PlayStation 4 game Death Stranding.
-She also played the character of Lockne, Mama's twin sister, in the game.
-In 2020, Qualley starred in Wake Up, a short film directed by Olivia Wilde, and in the feature My Salinger Year, opposite Sigourney Weaver and directed by Philippe Falardeau, which had its world premiere at the Berlin International Film Festival in February 2020.
-In 2021, Qualley starred in the miniseries Maid based upon Stephanie Land's memoir for Netflix.
-For her performance she received nominations for the Golden Globe Award for Best Actress – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
+Qualley starred in Seberg (2019) opposite Kristen Stewart and Jack O'Connell, directed by Benedict Andrews.
+On May 29, 2019, it was revealed that Qualley would play Mama in Hideo Kojima's PlayStation 4 game Death Stranding.
+She also played Lockne, Mama's twin sister, in the game.
+In 2020, Qualley starred in Wake Up, a short film directed by Olivia Wilde, and in the feature My Salinger Year, opposite Sigourney Weaver and directed by Philippe Falardeau, which premiered at the Berlin International Film Festival in February 2020.
+In 2021, Qualley starred in the Netflix miniseries Maid, based on Stephanie Land's memoir.
+For her performance she was nominated for the Golden Globe Award for Best Actress – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
 In 2022, she starred in Claire Denis's Stars at Noon, opposite Joe Alwyn.